-The Company has adopted all new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for an accounting that begins on or after 1 July 2023.

-There has been no material impacts of adopting new or revised Standards or Interpretations.
+The Company has adopted all new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for an accounting period that begins on or after 1 July 2024.
+There have been no material impacts of adopting new or revised Standards or Interpretations.